Solid body: Additional history

+Electric guitar

 The solid-body electric guitar is recognisable and features in rock, metal, blues, and country music.

 The first commercially available solid-body electric Spanish guitar was produced by the Rickenbacker company in 1931.

 The Songster electric guitar was made between 1936 and 1939 by the Slingerland Musical Instrument Manufacturing Company in Chicago, Illinois.

 Also it is reported that around the same time (1940) a solid body was created by Jamaican musician and inventor Hedley Jones.

 Les Paul, a guitarist, is often credited with inventing the first solid body, but Fender is often credited as the first to commercially market a solid-body electric guitar, which itself was based on a design by Merle Travis.

 In the 1940s, Les Paul created a guitar he called the "Log," which came "from the 4" by 4" solid block of pine which the guitarist had inserted between the sawed halves of the body that he'd just dismembered.
 He then re-joined the neck to the pine log, using some metal brackets."
 He then put some pickups that he designed on it.
 He soon went to companies asking if they would buy his guitar.
 They turned him down.
 However, after the Fender Telecaster electric guitar became popular, the Gibson company contacted him and had him endorse a model named after him, the "Les Paul" model.
 It came out in 1952.